Anton Skipper: Loan to Hobro

 On 29 January 2021, Skipper was loaned out to Danish 1st Division club Hobro on a six-month deal.
 He made his debut for the club on 13 February in a 1–1 draw against HB Køge.

 Return to Brøndby

 Upon his return to Brøndby for the 2021–22 season, Skipper began making more appearances due to the departure of regular starters Hjörtur Hermannsson and Anthony Jung.
-He made his European debut on 17 August 2021 in the UEFA Champions League play-off first leg against Red Bull Salzburg, which ended in a 1–2 loss.
+He made his European debut on 17 August 2021 in the UEFA Champions League play-off first leg against Red Bull Salzburg, which ended in a 2–1 loss.

 Sarpsborg 08

 On 24 January 2022, Skipper signed a three-year contract with Norwegian Eliteserien club Sarpsborg 08.
-He made his competitive debut for the club on 3 April, coming off the bench in the 36rd minute for injured Magnar Ødegaard and putting on a convincing performance despite a 1–0 loss at home to Viking in the 2022 season opener.
+He made his competitive debut for the club on 3 April, coming off the bench in the 36th minute for injured Magnar Ødegaard and putting on a convincing performance despite a 1–0 loss at home to Viking in the 2022 season opener.
 The following week, he was a starter at centre-back alongside Bjørn Inge Utvik in a 3–2 away victory against Kristiansund.

+On 30 September 2023, Skipper scored his first competitive senior goal, netting the opener in Sarpsborg’s reserve team’s 3–0 win over Skånland OIF in the Norwegian Third Division.

+Esbjerg fB

+On 2 September 2024, newly promoted Danish 1st Division club Esbjerg fB announced the signing of Skipper on a contract until June 2027.
+He made his debut for the club two days later, starting in Esbjerg's 3–1 away win over Vejgaard in the Danish Cup.
+His league debut came on 15 September, when he started in Esbjerg's 4–3 home victory against B.93.